How to Sew Bias Tape. The best 3 methods out there.

 All right, let’s do this.

-How does close bias tape end?
+How to Finish bias tape ends?

 1. Fold in first.